gracefulife/clova-developer-guide/en/CIC/References/CICInterface/PlaybackController.md

 ## PreviousCommandIssued event {#PreviousCommandIssued}
 The client should send this event message to CIC when the user clicked or touched the 'Previous' button on the client device.
 Clova should carry out necessary actions depending on the client's situations.
-For instance, if the client was using extensions such as podcast, Clova should process an action to make the client play the previous contents instantly.
+For instance, if the client was using extensions such as podcast, Clova should process an action to make the client play the previous content instantly.

 ### Context field